SPINE Architecture Overview

 general-purpose Default Complex multi-step tasks

-Works out of the box with Claude Code.
+Works with any compatible agent harness (e.g., Claude Code, custom CLI).
 Subagents can access conversation context and run in parallel.

 Layer 2: MCP Servers